 But the best thing was when he asked, “Mr. Wilson, can I show you something I think you would enjoy?”

 Did you ever get the chance to meet your favorite author?
-Hopefully you managed it better than I did and I hope your writer was a great a person as George R. Stewart was for me.
+Hopefully you managed it better than I did mine and I hope your writer was a great a person as George R. Stewart was for me.

 Links to GRS books referenced